Here are some tips to make the most out of your homework:

 3. It is all about the journey, not the destination

 A "right" answer is not the goal of a homework assignment.
-Homework is applied practice and your learning and retention of the content depends on the process, not whether you luckily got the right answer.
+Homework is applied practice and your learning and retention of the content depend on the process, not whether you luckily got the right answer.
 Once you can recreate the process, explain the steps, and critique the result then you have probably learned the material.
 For homework that has less of a "right" answer (such as an essay or analysis), you should feel comfortable explaining your work to someone who has no concept of the topic.
 If you cannot explain your work to a ten year-old, it might be worth reviewing the work again.

 4. Skipping homework is like throwing money out the window